-These regional lists are produced out of our global headquarters and determined based on data collected through individual countries’ list applications in Latin America and Europe.
+These regional lists are produced out of our global headquarters and determined based on data collected through individual countries’ list applications within Asia.

 - If you want to apply to this list using data from a single countryin which you operate, please visit your local country’s Great Place to Work® website which will include application information specific to your country’s lists.

-- If you are interested in centralising your application to multiple countries’ lists, please contact Christine De Cock-Everaert in our global office who can walk you through your options and make this process easier for you.
+- If you are interested in centralizing your application to multiple countries lists and your HQ are in Greater China, please contact Shane Mcdonell in our Greater China office, who can walk you through your options and make this process easier for you.

-- If you have questions about how the regional lists are determined, or are a member of the media and have questions about profiled organisations, please contact Otto Zell in our global office.
+- If you have questions about how the regional lists are determined, or are a member of the media and have questions about profiled organisations, please contact Marissa Reyes in our Greater China office.

 Great Place To Work’s 5th annual list of the World’s Best Multinational Workplaces was published in 2015.
 The list was based upon data collected as part of our national list projects.
 Please check our link for more information on publication release and award ceremony.